www-splitcells-net/net.splitcells.network/doc/objectives.md

 # Objectives of this Project
 ## Primary Objectives
 This project provides a framework in order to support the following main goals:
-1. Support operation systems that are compatible with Bash(current focus is on Linux distributions).
+1. Support operation systems that are compatible with the Thompson Shell (sh).
+   The current focus is on Linux distributions, but other operation systems are welcome.
 1. Let system user easily find and execute OS related functions.
    For simplicity and automation purposes this project focuses on execution via console.
 1. Help the user to deal with technical details.